What can Switzerland do to slow the spread of Covid-19?

 When the federal government declared the outbreak a “special situation”, it banned large gatherings.
 The cantons followed suit with stricter rules.

-Ticino went the furthestexternal link by declaring a “state of necessity” that was meant to curb social life significantly and it even closed some smaller border posts to Italy.
+On Wednesday, Ticino went the furthestexternal link by declaring a “state of necessity” that was meant to curb social life significantly and it even closed some smaller border posts to Italy.

-One measure of consequence on a federal level was taken by the State Secretariat for Economic Affairs (SECO) early in this crisis to lessen the pressure on companies affected by the outbreak.
-The government allows these companies to apply for part-time unemployment benefits for their staff.
-It has repeatedly pledged to take more measures and simplify procedures.
+On Friday, Switzerland has closed schools throughout the country and imposed a ban on public gatherings of more than 100 people.
+Bars and restaurants are limited to 50 guests while the government pledged CHF10 billion ($10.6 billion) in emergency aid to support the economy.

 The federal authorities have also issued varying sets of recommendations to the public.
 The first set of recommendations issued by the public health office relates to hygiene, such as washing hands thoroughly.
 As the outbreak spread, the authorities also recommended social distancing and self-isolation for at-risk people, people with virus symptoms or anyone who has been in contact with infected people.